 These brief conversations may seem simple but can be very difficult to initiate.
 Many resources exist to help individuals plan for these encounters.
-One classic 15-year study was published as the book "Difficult Conversations: How to Discuss What Matters Most" by Douglas Stone, Bruce Patton and Shelia Heen.
+One classic 15-year study was published as the book "Difficult Conversations: How To Discuss What Matters Most" by Douglas Stone, Bruce Patton and Shelia Heen.
 Many additional resources exist online through such organizations as the American Psychological Association and the Association for Psychological Science.

-Of course there are times when a stronger intervention is necessary.
+Of course, there are times when a stronger intervention is necessary.
 Examples would be when someone comes to work under the influence of alcohol, a physical confrontation occurs in the station or a firefighter threatens suicide.
 Departments must have clear protocols for what happens in these situations and all members must be educated in what to do as well as the expectation that they will act.

-Fire chiefs play a key role when it comes to first response for workplace behavioral health issues.
+Fire chiefs play a key role when it comes to the first response in workplace behavioral health issues.
 Although they might not be the one to intervene at all levels, they do have particular responsibility for knowing their senior staff members and speaking up to problems among these ranks.
 Battalion chiefs, assistant chiefs and deputy chiefs often lack the support framework that comes with working on a regular crew.
 They may feel isolated.
 Taking care of one another must be an ethic and expectation that reaches up as well as down within the organization.